viamrobotics/docs/docs/how-tos/hello-world-module.md

    Replace the path with the path to your image, for example `"/Users/jessamyt/Downloads/hello-world.jpg"`.

-1. Save the config, then click to open the **TEST** section of the camera's configuration card.
+1. Save the config, then click the **TEST** section of the camera's configuration card.

    ![The Viam app configuration interface with the Test section of the camera card open, showing a hello world image.](/how-tos/hello-camera.png)